Its fun painting with colors, but using values in painting is what makes successful paintings.

 We also use more saturated colors in the focal area.

-The contrast of the values in the painting, along with saturated colors draws the viewer's eyes to the focal area.
+The contrast of the values in painting, saturated colors, soft and hard edges plus detail are all tools the artist can use to draw the viewer's eyes into the focal area.